Is Pasta Vegan? Do You Have to Say Goodbye to Your Favorite Carbs?

 4. Thrive Market Shirataki Noodles

-Shirataki noodles, which have been used for generations in Asian cooking, are renowned for soaking up flavorful sauces and soups.
+Shirataki noodles, used for generations in Asian cooking, are renowned for soaking up flavorful sauces and soups.
 There are only ten calories per serving!
 Drain, rinse, and then drizzle your preferred sauce on top.

 What to Know When Eating Out